molevol-ub/bitacora/README.md

 New version 1.2:
-- Implementation of GeMoMa algorithm to recontruct new gene models (set as default)
+- Implementation of GeMoMa algorithm to reconstruct new gene models (set as default)
 - New parameter that allows retaining novel proteins based on HMMER or BLASTP positive hits